ThomasLvll/API-Central/README.md

 # API Central

-A Node.js RESTful API that manages provides access to different APIs, handling authentication and permissions.
+A Node.js RESTful API that provides management and access to different APIs, handling authentication and permissions.

 ## Documentation